Retatrutide in the Context of the GLP-1 Revolution

 Access and affordability: Current GLP-1-based obesity medications carry high list prices and face insurance coverage challenges.
 If retatrutide reaches the market, affordability will be critical for its impact.

 Manufacturing capacity: The global demand for injectable peptide therapeutics has strained manufacturing capacity.
 Supply shortages have affected semaglutide and tirzepatide availability, and any new entrant must have sufficient production capacity.
+Eli Lilly has invested heavily in this area, including a $3.5 billion manufacturing facility in Lehigh Valley, Pennsylvania, to expand injectable peptide production capacity ahead of retatrutide’s anticipated launch.

 Long-term data: The long-term consequences of chronic multi-receptor agonism, including effects on body composition, bone health, and organ function over years of treatment, are not yet fully characterized for any agent in this class.